Recommendations

 To help you plan what to see during Black History Month, we've rounded up some incredible exhibitions exploring history, culture and identity by some of the most exciting artists working today.

-From a fashion blockbuster to a contemporary portrait exhibition, scroll down for our 10 picks – and remember to explore our full exhibition and events listings for more.
+From a celebration of contemporary Black women and non-binary artists to a deep-dive into a fashion icon, scroll down for our 10 picks – and remember to explore our full exhibition and events listings for more.

-Don't forget to pack your National Art Pass: you'll get great benefits at lots of these venues.
+Whether you have a National Art Pass or a Teacher Art Pass, don't forget to pack yours to get great benefits at lots of these venues.

-Discover some of the best exhibitions to visit with a National Art Pass this Black History Month
+Discover some of the best exhibitions to visit with an Art Pass this Black History Month

 01